-At Penketh High School we support pupils with SEND to overcome these barriers though our commitment to inclusion and specifically by:
+At Sir Thomas Boteler Church of England High School, we support pupils with SEND to overcome these barriers though our commitment to inclusion and specifically by:

-- Liaison with the school Assistant Headteacher SENCO/Designated Provision Lead where Safeguarding concerns involve a pupil with additional needs. - Ensuring all SEND pupils have a member of the EST who knows the pupil well

-- Maintaining strong communication between home and school - Ensuring that all curriculum coverage aimed at helping pupils to keep themselves safe is accessible to pupils with SEND. - Ensuring a member of the EST is part of the Safeguarding Team - Ensuring that all pupils with SENDcan access all aspects of school life and be a full part of the school community
+- Liaison with the school SENCO and Designated Provision Lead (Miss Power) where Safeguarding concerns involve a pupil with additional needs - Ensuring all SEND pupils have a member the SEND Team who knows the pupil well - Maintaining strong communication between home and school - Ensuring that all curriculum coverage aimed at helping pupils to keep themselves safe is accessible to pupils with SEND - Ensuring the SENCO is part of the Extended School Leadership Team - Ensuring that all pupils with SEND can access all aspects of school life and be a full part of the school community

-11. Pupils with a Social Worker and Those Vulnerable
+11. Pupils with a Social Worker and those Vulnerable

 Pupils may need a social worker due to safeguarding or welfare needs.
 We recognise that a child's experiences of adversity and trauma can leave them vulnerable to further harm as well as potentially creating barriers to attendance, learning, behaviour and mental health.
-All TCAT academies maintain a register of Vulnerable Pupils including those with allocated Social Workers.
-At Penketh High School this is the Safeguarding Registers.
-This holds pupils with Social Workers and those within the Early Help Process, holds pupils who are receiving support from agencies or intensely at school and a monitoring section.
-Penketh High School's safeguarding Team made up of the DSL's, Senior DSL and Mental Health Lead meet fortnightly to monitor the wellbeing of these pupils.
+All TCAT schools and academies maintain a register of Vulnerable Pupils including those with allocated Social Workers.
+Sir Thomas Boteler Church of England High School's safeguarding Team made up of the DSL, Safeguarding Officer, Mental Health Lead and SENCO meet regularly to monitor the wellbeing of these pupils.